shitcodebykaushik/Total-Repo_in_go-generator/README.md

 Inspired by the 'rusty-alternatives' project.

-Total repositories created in Go: 2001119
+Total repositories created in Go: 2001980

 - [awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software
 - [ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI gpt-oss, DeepSeek-R1, Gemma 3 and other models.
 - [go](https://github.com/golang/go) - The Go programming language
 - [kubernetes](https://github.com/kubernetes/kubernetes) - Production-Grade Container Scheduling and Management
 - [frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
-- [gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
-It features a Martini-like API with much better performance -- up to 40 times faster.
-If you need smashing performance, get yourself some Gin.
+- [gin](https://github.com/gin-gonic/gin) - Gin is a high-performance HTTP web framework written in Go.
+It provides a Martini-like API but with significantly better performance—up to 40 times faster—thanks to httprouter.
+Gin is designed for building REST APIs, web applications, and microservices.
 - [hugo](https://github.com/gohugoio/hugo) - The world’s fastest framework for building websites.
 - [syncthing](https://github.com/syncthing/syncthing) - Open Source Continuous File Synchronization
 - [fzf](https://github.com/junegunn/fzf) - :cherry_blossom: A command-line fuzzy finder